zaynebmellouli/GrooveGalaxy/REPORT.md

 #### 2.1.1.
 Design

-We will have secured communication between the client and the server.
+There is AES secured communication between the client and the server.

-The server will have in his database the informations for each client.
-These informations are : the client's ID, the symmectric key of the client-server, the last used nonce with the client and the symmetric key of his family (each client is in a family that has a symmetric key known by the server only and will be stored in his data base for each client the symmetric key of his family, if the client doesn't have a family, he will be registered to a family of one).
+On the server side, a database maintains essential information about each client.
+This includes:

+1. **Client's ID**: A unique identifier for each client.
+2. **Client-Server Symmetric Key**: A key used for encrypting and decrypting the messages exchanged between the client and the server.
+3. **Last Used Nonce**: The most recent nonce (number used once) employed in communication with the client.
+4. **Family Symmetric Key**: Each client belongs to a 'family' group, which has its own symmetric key known only to the server.
+This key is stored in the server's database for each client.
+In cases where a client does not belong to an existing family, they are assigned to a single-member family, and the corresponding family key is managed accordingly.

+On the client side, the following information is maintained:

-The client will have the symmetric key of the client-server and his ID for the server.
+1. **Client-Server Symmetric Key**: The client holds this key to facilitate secure communication with the server.
+2. **Client's ID**: This identifier is used for interactions with the server, ensuring that the server can correctly recognize and authenticate the client.

 #### Message architecture

-There will be two set of (request, response) from the client to the server.
+There will be two set of messages from the client to the server.

 The first:
 From client to server: ${K_c(hash(Message, ID, nonce)), K_c(Message, ID), ID}$